geronimodennis/NsSuiteQLrunner/docs/ARCHITECTURE.md

 `executeDirectSuiteQL` uses `N/query.runSuiteQL`.
 If the result size reaches the configured page size, the RESTlet treats it as likely capped and falls back to `executePagedSuiteQL`.

 `executePagedSuiteQL` uses `N/query.runSuiteQLPaged` and fetches up to the requested max page count.
 The default max page count is `50`.

+## AI Record Chat Flow

+The SPA header includes an `AI Chat` action after `Format`.
+Clicking it toggles a floating chat panel.

+The chat request is sent to the same RESTlet with action `CHAT_RECORDS`.
+The RESTlet uses `N/llm.generateText` with a record-schema preamble, concise chat history, and source documents that describe standard record ID patterns, common SuiteQL join patterns, and frequently used standard record families.

+The assistant is designed for standard NetSuite record type IDs, SuiteQL source tables, transaction type codes, common standard fields, and schema patterns.
+Account-specific custom records, custom fields, and feature-dependent schema details should still be verified in the target account.